ExpressGateway/express-gateway/README.md

    references to the captured groups.
 - `flags`: flags for the regular expression engine, described [here](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/RegExp#Parameters)
-- `redirect`: if this is not specified then all following processors, including the proxy, will treat the request as if it had been made to the rewritten URL.
+- `redirect`: if this is not specified then all following policies, including the proxy, will treat the request as if it had been made to the rewritten URL.
 This parameter changes the operation into a redirection instead.
 The value of the parameter should be the HTTP status code to return (must be in the 300-range).
-Note that this will terminate the flow and no subsequent processors will be executed.
+Note that this will terminate the flow and no subsequent policies will be executed.

 ### Full config example